 Here are the two main things that I’ve found: Your flour mix needs to be a 1:1 ratio of starch to flour, and 1/2 teaspoon of guar gum per cup of flour seems to be just about right.

 Sadly, that means that my beloved cheap gluten-free flour mix doesn’t work very well in this recipe – too much flour, not enough starch.
 But to be honest, these days I custom mix my flours on a per recipe basis most of the time anyway, so it doesn’t really bother me.

-You can, of course make these with half cornstarch, half rice flour with good results.
-For better results, you can replace about a quarter cup of rice flour with sweet rice flour.
+You can, of course, make these with half cornstarch, and half rice flour with good results.
+You can replace about a quarter cup of rice flour with sweet rice flour for better results.

 And my favorite mix by far for these biscuits is: